MarksBeejay/mealy-app-backup/README.md

 MADAM Food Ordering App

 # About MADAM
 MADAM is a food ordering app that aims to provide a user-friendly platform for easily ordering food and drinks from a mobile device, ensuring a seamless user experience.
-MADAM offers a convinient and efficient online ordering system for restaurants and cafes.
-By patnering with local businesses, MADAM helps these establishments reach a wider audience and increase their sales.
+MADAM offers a convenient and efficient online ordering system for restaurants and cafes.
+By partnering with local businesses, MADAM helps these establishments reach a wider audience and increase their sales.
 Additionally, MADAM caters to individuals with health and dietary conditions, allowing them to customize their orders according to their preferences and specific needs.

 # Description
 A backend application for a food ordering app that handles the server-side functionality.